slimndap/wp-theatre/readme.txt

 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Add event listings to your Wordpress website.
-Build a website for your theater, music venue, museum, conference center or you rockband!
+Build a website for your theater, music venue, museum, conference center or your rockband!

 == Description ==
 This plugin gives you the ability to manage seasons, productions and events in Wordpress and comes with all necessary shortcodes and widgets to show your events on your website.